MileHacker Logo

 Pre-booking Transfers

-During high season, pre-book all transfers to and from the airport or port to be quicker and reduce stress.
+During high season, pre-reserve all transfers travel to and from the airport or port to be quicker and reduce stress.